 - Is it damaged, decayed, diseased, or structurally defective in any way?

 - Are there powerlines in or near the tree?
-You may need to have the utility company cut power or disconnect the lines during tree removal.
+You may need to have the utility company cut power or disconnect the lines during tree removal. (what you need to know about removing trees near power lines)

 - Are there structures, traffic, or people within reach of the tree if it were to fall?